-Variable Rate Student Loan Guide
+Variable Interest Rate Student Loans

 Lenders set variable rates based on index rates.
 As the index rate changes, your variable interest rate may fluctuate.

-Types of Variable-Rate Student Debt
+Types of Variable Interest Rate Student Loan

 If you’re interested in borrowing variable-rate student debt, private lenders are a solid option.

-How Much Does Variable-Rate Student Debt Cost?
+How Much Does a Variable Interest Rate Student Loan Cost?

-In general, variable rates start lower than fixed rates but can rise to be much higher by the end of your loan term.
+In general, variable rates start lower than fixed rates but can rise to be much higher by the end of your term.
 Currently, you can find variable rates starting as low as 2.49%, but it’s difficult to predict how much your rate could rise or fall in the future.

-Loan limits are typically dependent on your college or university’s total cost of attendance.
+Borrowing limits are typically dependent on your college or university’s total cost of attendance.
 This includes housing, food, tuition, books, and other expenses.

 Lastly, don’t forget to ask your lender about any potential fees.
 Prepayment, late payment, processing, origination, and other fees can add up if you’re not careful.

-Benefits of Variable-Rate Student Debt
+Benefits of Variable Rate Student Loans

 - Potential to save money on interest